jaysalw/csref.dev/docs/index.md

 # 👋 Welcome to Computer Science Reference
 csref.dev is a collaborative collection of computer science notes and resources, organized by academic level.
 Explore modules on programming, software development, tech stacks, and more.

-> Never ship code on a friday, or else. 😈
+> Never ship code on a friday, or else.

+Don't be the person who ships on a friday - it can cause so many issues 😭.

 !!! info "Construction Site!"
     Some pages, notes, etc may not be available or complete.